 The Legislature established PERS in 1947.
-Membership in the system includes: elected officials; state employees; employees of the Supreme, Appeals, and Superior courts; employees of legislative committees; community and technical colleges, college and university employees not participating in higher education retirement programs; employees of district and municipal courts; and employees of local governments.
-Approximately 50 percent of PERS salaries are accounted for by state employment.
+Membership in the system includes: elected officials; state employees; employees of the Supreme, Appeals, and Superior courts; employees of legislative committees; employees of district and municipal courts; and employees of local governments.
+Membership also includes higher education employees not participating in higher education retirement programs.
+Approximately 50% of PERS salaries are accounted for by state employment.
 PERS retirement benefit provisions are established in Chapters 41.34 and 41.40 RCW and may be amended only by the State Legislature.